-The CSUN Subject Specialist–Mathematics Master’s Degree program is designed especially for secondary mathematics teachers.
+The Master's of Arts in Education: Mathematics Education program is designed especially for secondary mathematics teachers.
 During this two-year cohorted program, you will:

 - experience and implement innovative mathematics-teaching practices, especially drawing on reform methodology and curricula

 - acquire greater fluency with educational technologies, including internet resources, website development, and graphing technologies